 One of the biggest advantages of SelfDecode over 23andMe is its focus on personalized health recommendations.
 With SelfDecode, you’ll receive a detailed report on your genetic health risks, including recommendations for how to mitigate those risks through lifestyle changes, diet modifications, and supplement or medication recommendations.
 This level of personalized analysis can help you optimize your health and reduce your risk of developing certain health conditions.

 SelfDecode also offers a wide range of additional tools and resources to help you better understand your genetic data.
 From personalized health coaching to a comprehensive database of scientific research, SelfDecode is a one-stop-shop for all things DNA analysis.
-Plus, their user-friendly interface and straightforward reports make it easy for anyone to understand their genetic data and make informed decisions about their health.
+Plus, its user-friendly interface and straightforward reports make it easy for anyone to understand their genetic data and make informed decisions about their health.

 How Do Our Top Picks Compare in Price to 23andMe?